SpangleLabs/gif_pipeline/README.md

   - `twitter.consumer_secret`: (`str`) Used by twitter posting, consumer_secret as required by `scripts/get_twitter_token.py` in the same was as the consumer_key above.
 - `instagram`
   - `instagram.bibliogram_url`: (`str`) This us used by the instagram subscription type.
 It should be the URL of a bibliogram instance with RSS enabled.

+### Website configuration
+This section stores configuration values for the backend API and the frontend website.
+- `backend_port`: `int` (optional, default: 3000) Which port the backend API should be listening on for connections
+- `backend_url`: `str` (optional, default: "http://localhost:3000") The URL that the frontend should use to connect to the backend
+- `frontend_port`: `int` (optional, default: 3100) Which port the frontend should be listening on for connections

 ## Helpers
 The pipeline has many "helpers", which are classes which handle different types of user requests in workshop groups.
 These are used to edit videos, and manage tags, and such.